nohat/dimming/docs/tuya.md

 *   **Tuya API Support:** Tuya's ecosystem unequivocally supports continuous lighting dimming functionalities that are equivalent to the "touch-and-hold" and "release" paradigm.
 This support is explicitly detailed in its low-level serial communication protocols, where commands such as `0x03` for brightness, `0x05` for color temperature, and `0x07` for hue include specific bytes for "start continuous increase/decrease" and "end".
 Furthermore, Tuya's custom Zigbee extensions, particularly the "Rotate commands" (0xFC) within the standard OnOff cluster (0x0006), provide a direct parallel to the "move" and "stop" concept for continuous control.

 *   **Cloud API Abstraction:** The higher-level Tuya Cloud API, which utilizes DPs like `bright_value` and `control_data`, tends to abstract this continuous control.
-These DPs typically facilitate setting absolute brightness values or initiating "gradient" transitions to a target state.
+These DPs typically facilitate setting absolute brightness values or initiating "gradient" transitions to a fixed target state.
 While this simplifies integration for many applications, it may not expose explicit "start/stop" commands directly at the cloud API level, requiring deeper protocol understanding for such granular control.

 *   **Zigbee/Matter Comparison:** Tuya is an active participant and implementer of Zigbee and Matter standards, demonstrating interoperability.
 However, its approach often incorporates proprietary extensions alongside standard clusters.
 The functional outcome of continuous dimming is consistently achieved, even if the precise command structure differs from the standard Zigbee Level Control Cluster's "move" and "stop" commands.